-The Project Manager (PM) and the Environmental and Social Specialist/Social Specialist assigned to the project will be designated as the key officers in charge of Grievance Redressal.
+The Project Manager (PM) and the Social Specialist will be the key officers in charge of Grievance Redressal.
 They will be tasked with the following:

-- Establish the Grievance Redressal Mechanism (GRM) before the commencement of any project activities; - Act as the Focal Point on Grievance Redressal issues and facilitate access at the level of the PIU; - Create awareness of the Grievance Redressal Mechanism (GRM) amongst all the stakeholders through awareness activities; - Receive and examine grievances; - Assist in redressal of all grievances by coordinating with the concerned parties; - Maintain a database/information of grievances and redressal; - Monitor the project activities of contractors and consultants on redressal of grievances; - Regularly contact all points of receipt of complaints; - Prepare monthly/quarterly progress reports on grievances received.
+- Establish the Grievance Redressal Mechanism (GRM) before the commencement of anyproject activities. - Act as the Focal Point on Grievance Redressal issues - Create awareness of the Grievance Redressal Mechanism (GRM) amongst project workers - Receive and examine grievances - Assist in redressal of all grievances by coordinating with the concerned parties - Maintain a database/information of grievances and redressal - Monitor the project activities of contractors and consultants on redressal of grievances - Regularly contact all points of receipt of complaints

+Prepare monthly/quarterly progress reports on grievances received.

+9.2.
 Types of Grievances

-Aggrieved persons can file different types of complaints depending on the specific issue or concern of the project beneficiaries.
+Aggrieved persons can file different types of complaints depending on the specific issue or concern of theproject beneficiaries.
 These may include, but are not limited to:

 - wages /payment period

 - Rest period /hours of work

 - Vacation/sick/maternity/family/special leave

 - Wrongful termination

+- Others as may be determined by the worker